Bloodmallet/simc_support/README.md

 # simc_support
 Data to support simulations for World of Warcraft with SimulationCraft for each current expansion.
+First three versioning numbers match World of Warcrafts' build version.

 ## Installation